Choco31415/TLDR/README.md

 # TLDR
-Book and related AI notes.
+Notes from books and tutorials, including data science and AI.
 Inspired by MWHarton3